OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Each Container resource can request a minimum allocation of CPU and memory resources, and set a maximum resource limit.

-The resource requests must be available in the Kubernetes cluster, or else the Deployment resource will not succeed.
+The requested resources must be available in the Kubernetes cluster, or else the Deployment resource will not succeed.

-The resource limits allow a Container resource to use additional resources in a burst.
+The resource limits allow a Container resource to burst up to the defined limits.

 The `CPU Request` field defines the minimum CPU resources that the Container resource requires.
 The value is measured in [CPU units](http://g.octopushq.com/KubernetesCpuUnits).
 One CPU, in Kubernetes, is equivalent to: